alejandrodnm/nine_digits_server/notes.md

 - gonna try sharding and removing trailing zeros.
 It made no difference
 - Write from multiple processes
 - Rely on Nagle's algorithm for buffering writes after processing
+- Slow tests because we need to make sure that the process wrote to the file and there are some async processes

 # Perf